PFAS Remediation Grant and Loan Fund

 Funding for public water systems and wastewater facilities to address PFAS maximum contaminant level violations.

-The Per- and Polyfluoroalkyl Substances Remediation Grant and Loan Fund (PFAS RLF), established under RSA 485-H, provides low-interest loans for publicly and privately owned community water systems, non-profit non-transient public water systems, and municipalities to address exceedances of per- and polyfluoroalkyl substances (PFAS) standards in drinking water for remediation efforts initiated after September 30, 2019.
+The Per- and Polyfluoroalkyl Substances Remediation Grant and Loan Fund (PFAS RLF), established under RSA 485-H, provides low-interest grants and loans for publicly and privately owned community water systems, non-profit non-transient public water systems, and municipalities to address exceedances of per- and polyfluoroalkyl substances (PFAS) standards in drinking water for remediation efforts initiated after September 30, 2019.

 - Perfluorooctanoic acid (PFOA) – 12 ng/L

 - Perfluorooctane sulfonic acid (PFOS) – 15 ng/L

 - Perfluorohexane sulfonic acid (PFHxS) – 18 ng/L